Effective content is content that helps your audience accomplish their goals and helps your business accomplish its business goals.

 Note: This is normal!
 The Curse of Knowledge is a cognitive bias where we unknowingly assume that our target audience has the same interests and understanding as we do.
 It’s hard to forget what you already know.

 For nonprofits, the key content you need to make your website more effective is content that connects the dots between who you are, what you do, how you do it, and your impact.

-We refer to this content as the connective tissue content, topical hub content, or pillar content.
+We refer to this content as connective tissue content, topical hub content, or pillar content.
 It’s like the tendons and ligaments in your body that hold your bones together and your muscles to your bones.
-Your body can’t function without this connective tissue and many websites are:
+Your body can’t function without this connective tissue, and many websites are:

 - Missing this content

 - Have poorly written content (i.e. uses jargon that the uninitiated don’t understand)

 - Have too much content spread between too many pages, making it difficult to find answers